-- 1. When applicants meet the minimum CV score and achieve an SJT score better than 1 standard deviation below the mean they are ranked nationally according to their SJT score.
-Applicants will be invited to interview based on the ranking of their SJT score. - 2.
-When applicants attend a Selection Interview they are also scored.
-Applicants will be ranked nationally based on their combined SJT and Interview Score.
-AOA will collect Referee Reports at a minimum ratio of two applicants to each expected available post in each region. - 3.
-Following Referee Reports, applicants are ranked on their overall score when being considered for an offer.
-The overall score is comprised of the SJT score (30%), the interview score (40%) and the referee report score (30%).
+- 1. When applicants meet the minimum CV score and achieve an OMCQ and DRR combined score better than one (1) standard deviation below the mean they are ranked nationally according to their combined OMCQ and DRR score.
+Applicants will be invited to interview based on the ranking of their combined OMCQ and DRR score and their regional preferences - 2.
+When applicants attend a Selection interview they are also scored.
+Applicants will be ranked nationally based on their interview score and will progress to verbal referee reporting (VRR) based on this ranking and regional capacity.
+AOA will collect VRRs at a minimum ratio of two applicants to each expected available post in each region. - 3.
+Following referee reports, applicants are ranked on their overall score when being considered for an offer.
+The overall score is comprised of the interview score (60 per cent) and the referee report score (40 percent).

-v.
+vi.
 Regional preferences

-22. How many regions can I preference on my application?
+24. How many regions can I preference on my application?